smashnet/solar-wallbox/README.md

     cd src/
     python3 main.py

-... or just use the `docker-compose.yml` that does everything for you:
+... or just use the `docker-compose-dev.yml` that does everything for you:

-    docker-compose up
+    docker-compose -f docker-compose-dev.yml up

 ## How does it look like